Cycle and lorry danger awareness training

 This is the first accredited course in the UK to include practical on-road cycle training for drivers and will count for 7 of the 35 hours Driver CPC that all professional lorry and bus drivers need to complete every five years.

 We are offering two courses per month:

 These courses will take place at our depot in Fulham from 8am to 4pm including a free lunch (sandwiches and soft drinks).
 Full details will be given at time of booking.

-Over 1,600 drivers have taken this course and we recently celebrated our 100th course at Bagleys Lane.
+Over 2,000 van and lorry drivers have now taken this course and we recently celebrated our 125th course at Bagleys Lane.

 Courses are open to all LGV and bus drivers working in London, and van drivers working under TfL contracts where this training is mandatory.